Vayera. Don't Curb Your Enthusiasm

-“As soon as he saw them, he ran from the entrance of the tent to greet them… Abraham rushed into the tent to Sarah, and said, “Quick, three seah of choice flour!
+“Hhe saw them, and he ran from the entrance of the tent to greet them… Abraham rushed into the tent to Sarah, and said, “Quick, three seah of choice flour!
 Knead and make cakes!”
 Then Abraham ran to the herd, took a calf, tender and choice, and gave it to a servant-boy, who hastened to prepare it.”

 One thing that strikes me as I read this depiction, is the speed at which Avraham is moving.
 There is not a second to waste!
 One might explain that Avraham knows that these travelers are stopping for a midday siesta and they want to continue with their day’s travel, so he has a limited timeframe in which to work; that is certainly true.
 And yet the energy and gusto that he exhibits is extraordinary.

 Avraham exhibits a heightened degree of motivation and energy to get things done, even acts that he is loath to perform:

 Abraham arose early in the morning to the place where he had stood before the Lord, and, looking down toward Sodom and Gomorrah and all the land of the Plain, he saw the smoke of the land rising like the smoke of a kiln.
 (19:27-8)

 Sending away Yishmael:

 Abraham arose early in the morning, took some bread and a skin of water, and gave them to Hagar… and sent her away.
 (21:14)

 Abraham arose early in the morning, saddled his ass …and he set out for the place of which God had told him (22:2)

 The Talmud recommends performance of mitzvot as early in the day as possible, because: The vigilant hasten performance of mitzvot, as it is stated: “And Abraham arose early in the morning” (Pesachim 4a)

 What is it about Avraham that gives him this energy, this enthusiasm and drive?